trilogy-group/contently-xdomain-cookies/README.md

 `cookie_value` (string/int/float/obj, required) the value of the cookie that we wish to set, get's JSON encoded & serialized

 `expires_days` (int, optional) # of days to use for setting cookie expiration (default is 30)

+`xdomain_only` (boolean, optional, default false) if the cookie should _only_ be set on the xdomain site, not locally.. meaning that the xdomain version acts as the source of truth for the cookie value and eliminates local caching

+#####.get( cookie_name, callback, expires_days, xdomain_only )
+Get the value of the xdomain (& local) cookie with complete callback. _NOTE: this function also re-ups the xdomain cookie as if it was being re-set with .set()_

+`cookie_name` (string, required) the name of the cookie (both for local domain & iframe domain)

+`callback` (function, required) function that is called upon retreival of iframe cookie - takes 1 arg, which is the cookie value (if present)

+`expires_days` (int, optional) # of days to use for setting/re-upping cookie expiration (default is 30)

+`xdomain_only` (boolean, optional, default false) if cookie is xdomain only - see documentation for .set()

 ### Testing